orix-software/orix-software.github.io/docs/commands/sedoric.md

 ## Trouble shooting

 If sedoric is launched without any args, it will try to load by default '/usr/share/sedoric/sedoric3.dsk'.
-If this disk is not present, sedsd will failed.
+If this disk is not present, sedoric will failed.